 The Middle East distribution panel market size was estimated at USD 1.34 billion in 2014.
 The rising population and increasing demand for electricity in the region have driven demand.

-With the advancement of technologies in power sector such as ACCESS power monitoring and temperature-rated or density-rated aluminum or copper bus, the demand for these boards has increased to provide Transmission & Distribution (T&D) services to all.
+With the advancement of technologies in the power sector such as ACCESS power monitoring and temperature-rated or density-rated aluminum or copper bus, the demand for these boards has increased to provide Transmission & Distribution (T&D) services to all.

-Technological developments in panels have led to significant reduction in complexities associated with installation and maintenance.
+Technological developments in panels have led to a significant reduction in complexities associated with installation and maintenance.
 The development of efficient boards using solar energy for generating more power and clean energy has eventually resulted in renewable electricity generation and is anticipated to catapult demand in the recent future.

 The need for a device location plan along with the potential damage from building maintenance or construction trades is expected to inhibit industry growth to a certain degree.
-Signaling for dispatch of resources becomes complicated, and revenue and connection contracts are difficult to establish, which may pose as a challenge to industry growth over the forecast period.
+Signaling for dispatch of resources becomes complicated, and revenue and connection contracts are difficult to establish, which may pose a challenge to industry growth over the forecast period.

 Standalone panels accounted for over 55% of the market in 2014.
 They include power, gas, and water supply.
 They are off-the-grid electricity systems for locations that are not fitted with an electricity distribution system.
 These are typically used for energy storage, electricity generation, and regulation.

 Poised to grow at a CAGR of close to 5% from 2015 to 2022, boards for pole-mounted transformers find applications in electricity T&D in remote as well as urban areas.
 They are used to provide subsidiary voltage supply from the main feeder to a sub-distribution network.